 At Roche, we believe that personalised approaches achieve the best outcomes for our patients.
 The same is true for our employees.
 That’s why we are taking an individual approach to diversity & inclusion because its personal to each individual.
 We create opportunities for employees that are as unique as they are.
 We strive to identify and create opportunities that enable all people to bring their unique selves to Roche and achieve their best work on behalf of patients.

-We are a force of about 94,000 people working together across 100 countries.
+We are a force of close to 98,000 people working together across 100 countries.
 All facets of diversity are important to us and at Roche, we think beyond the physical characteristics to the qualities that make each person unique.
 We strive for an inclusive workplace where each individual can contribute and realise their potential.
 By embracing diversity we can enrich every discussion and decision at Roche and bring our purpose to live.

 More than just a job

 Our people make our business.
 Our people discover, develop and manufacture our products and ensure that they reach the patients who need them.
 Therefore, we have created a work environment where people can be authentic and truly invested in their work.
 We encourage big thinking and give our people the support and flexibility they need to make their mark.
 At Roche, it is more than just a job.
 It is about being part of an international family dedicated to making a real impact on the world around us.

 A high priority at Roche